TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug/Examples.rst

 ========

 ..  versionadded:: 12.0
-    When using the `slug` type, TYPO3 takes care of generating the necessary TCA configuration.
-Developers only need to define the TCA column and add `slug` as the desired TCA type in the TCA file.
+    When using the `slug` type, TYPO3 takes care of generating the according database field.
+A developer does not need to define this field in an extension's :file:`ext_tables.sql` file.

 ..  _tca_example_slug_1: